A Survey of Protocol Fuzzing: Introduction

-In Section \ref{sec:overview}, we provide an in-depth examination of the distinctive differences between protocols and traditional fuzzing targets to answer RQ1.
-Then, in Sections \ref{sec:input} to \ref{sec:bugdetector}, we detail the techniques used in existing protocol fuzzers to answer RQ2.
-Lastly, RQ3 are discussed in Section \ref{sec:future}.
+In Section \ref{sec:overview}, we provide an in-depth examination of the distinctive differences between protocols and traditional fuzzing targets to address Dimension 1.
+Then, in Sections \ref{sec:input} to \ref{sec:bugdetector}, we detail the techniques used in existing protocol fuzzers to address Dimension 2.
+Lastly, Dimension 3 is discussed in Section \ref{sec:future}.